lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Extracting RSAPublicKey from RSAPrivateKey {#sec-rsa-pub-from-priv}

-Assuming that the RSA component of the composite private key is encoded as a RSAPrivateKey, as required by this specification, then, quoting from [RFC8017] you have:
+Assuming that the RSA component of the composite private key is encoded as an RSAPrivateKey, as required by this specification, then, quoting from [RFC8017] you have:

 ~~~
 RSAPrivateKey ::= SEQUENCE {